-Meet the craftsmen
+Meet the boat builders

-The smell of fresh wood tar fills the air and the sound of the boat builder's ax against the oak tree echoes rhythmically across the yard.
+The smell of fresh wood tar fills the air and the sound of the boat builder's axe against the oak tree echoes rhythmically across the yard.
 The experienced boat builders are working on a new Viking ship.

 They use the same materials and techniques that the Vikings used 1000 years ago and build with copies of the tools found from the Viking Age.
 You can follow the work very closely, and the boat builders show the special techniques and are happy to tell you about the work of building Viking ships by hand.

-» Read more about the viking's boat builder work task here...
+» Read more about the viking's boatbuilder work task here...

 War, battle and sharp weapons